MCP Server live — AI agents can now query 105M+ SEC facts. Connect your agent →

 Start Here

-Derived flat join of entity + security + index_membership.
+Derived flat join of entity + security.
 One row per security.
-Eliminates 3-table joins for most queries.
+Eliminates 2-table joins for company metadata.
 The starting point for any cross-company analysis.
+For index membership (current or historical), JOIN with index_membership on cik = cik.

 Point-in-Time Accuracy